-Navilens (Spain) and Sponsh (Netherlands) won the first prizes of the Social Innovation Tournament’s (SIT) ninth edition, respectively for the General Category and the Special Category dedicated to projects focusing on environment and with a strong focus on biodiversity and ecosystem conservation, while BeeOdiversity (Belgium) and Plasticfri (Sweden) received the second prize.
+Navilens (Spain) and Sponsh (Netherlands) won the first prizes of the Social Innovation Tournament’s (SIT) ninth edition, respectively for the General Category and the Special Category dedicated to projects focusing on the environment and with a strong focus on biodiversity and ecosystem conservation, while BeeOdiversity (Belgium) and Plasticfri (Sweden) received the second prize.

 HeraMobileApp (Turkey) was the winner of this year’s new category, the Audience Choice Award.
 CloudCuddle (Netherlands) and Plasticfri were selected to attend the INSEAD Social entrepreneurship programme.